richardli03/data-science-23/challenges/c05-antibiotics-assignment.md

 *Observations* - What is your response to the question above? -

-Neomycin is most effective in treating Diplococcus pneumonia and streptococcus hemolyticus and viridans; it also shows effectiveness in treating positive gram bacteria.
+Neomycin is least effective in treating Diplococcus pneumonia and streptococcus hemolyticus and viridans; it also shows most effectiveness in treating negative gram bacteria.

-Penicillin is most effective in treating bacteria not of the streptococcus, bacillus, and diplococcus genera and generally shows better effectiveness in treating negative gram bacteria.
+Penicillin is least effective in treating bacteria not of the streptococcus, bacillus, and diplococcus genera and generally shows the most effectiveness in treating positive gram bacteria.

-Streptomycin is most effective in treating bacteria of the streptococcus genera, as well as diplococcus pneumonia.
-It seems to succeed most effectively in positive gram bacteria.
+Streptomycin is least effective in treating bacteria of the streptococcus genera, as well as diplococcus pneumonia.
+It seems to work most effectively in negative gram bacteria.

 (Write your response here) - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - (Write your response here) - Why? - (Write your response here)

-Visuals 1 and 5 were the ones I primarily relied on, because 5 displayed their treatment effectiveness based upon bacteria type and 1 was my best graph for comparing that to gram.
+Visuals 1 and 3 were the ones I primarily relied on, because 3 displayed their treatment effectiveness based upon bacteria type and 1 was my best graph for comparing that to gram.
 However, as a whole, I would say my first visual is the weakest visual I produced – it’s really hard to tell